Plumsail/helpdesk-docs/Online/Getting Started/Quick HelpDesk configuration.rst

 Place widget for requesters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-HelpDesk Widget is a tool for external users for managing their tickets.
+HelpDesk Widget is a tool for requesters for managing their tickets.
 This widget helps you to provide support exactly where it is needed — widget can be added either on your SharePoint site or any external site.
 How to do that you can find out `here`_.
 Notice that adding a widget is optional.

 .. _Forward messages from your support mailbox: #forwarding